 We have become a self proclaimed University and we have decided to offer a "degree" in epilepsy awareness.
 People have more time at home now with the COVID19 situation so please ask them to get their degree in epilepsy awareness!
 Click here and share this page with your friends so together, we can increase awareness of the condition that affects 40,000 people in Ireland.

 Thank you for your support and we hope you will support us as much as you can in these unprecedented times.

 Stay safe, follow the official advice and we hope to resume to normal service as soon as possible!

 About our Sponsors

-Our efforts on Purple Day have kindy been sponsored by Nutricia.
+Our efforts on Purple Day were sponsored by Nutricia.

 Nutricia specialises in medical nutrition for people of all ages and develops foods for special medical circumstances - including epilepsy.
-This marks the second year that Nutricia have sponsored the awareness day for Epilepsy Ireland and it is one which the entire company are delighted to be part of ,according to Amy Meegan, Brand Manager at Nutricia:
+This marks the second year that Nutricia have sponsored Purple Day for Epilepsy Ireland and it is one which the entire company were delighted to be part of ,according to Amy Meegan, Brand Manager at Nutricia:

 “It is a fantastic for us to be involved in this international epilepsy awareness day and to be associated with the wonderful work that Epilepsy Ireland do.
 While days like Purple Day are essential in raising awareness amongst the general public, every day is an awareness raising day for them through their work in local communities across the country.”

 “Nutricia develop products that support ketogenic dietary therapy.
 With the support of a registered dietitian, this high-fat, low-carbohydrate diet can provide seizure relief for those who have failed to respond to other management options.
 Through the people that approach us about the diet, we know that epilepsy as a condition needs increased awareness across the country which is why we are delighted to be sponsoring Epilepsy Ireland’s awareness raising efforts on Purple Day.”